annajosenk-netizen/TWTExam/README.md

 8. Tap  <img src="send.png" width="15" height="15"/>   .

 This updates your status by adding a new voice.

+This adds the new voice to the end of your current active status sequence.

 ### Updating Status by deleting your Status